abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

 ## Future Work
 - Incorporate external features (holidays, promotions, weather)
 - Experiment with sequence models (RNN/LSTM/GRU) for time-series demand
-- Deploy model as an API for real-time demand forecasting
+- Deploy the model with an API for real-time demand forecasting into cloud

 ---
 ## Acknowledgments